prijwal/BANK-MANAGEMENT-SYSTEM/README.md

 - Close an account
 - View all account holders detail

-# Prerequsite for OOP's concepts
+# Prerequisite for OOP's concepts
 - Abstraction.
 - Polymorphism
 - Encapsulation
 - class concepts like constructors, destructors and membership label.
 - static member variable and function
-- friend function and operatior overloading by friend fucntion
+- friend function and operatior overloading by friend function
 - File handling
 > - This project uses classes and file handling features of C++.
 In order to store all the user’s data, an external file (DAT file) is created by the system, so every time we get into the system we can operate with the existing accounts.
-Bank Management System is developed using C++ Programming Language and different variables, strings have been used for the development of it.
-Bank Management System in C++ Programming with source code is free to download.
-Use for educational purposes only!.
+Bank Management System is developed using C++ Programming Language and different variables and strings.

 In order to run the project, you must have installed Dev C++ or Code Blocks on your PC.